rexkoh425/tp/docs/UserGuide.md

 Others :

 * Any string `not "true"` will be treated as `false` when it is placed in a BOOLEAN section.
+* Loading of data follows constraints mentioned in the respective `add` commands.

 ---
 ## Features